mermaid-js/mermaid/docs/theming.md

 You can create your own themes, by changing any of the given variables below.
 If you are using a dark background, set dark mode to true to make colors more visible.
 It is possible to override the calculations using the variable names below, with `%%init%%` if you wish to style it differently.

-## Reference over Theme Variables that can be used with base theme and their effect:
+## Theme Variables Reference Table

 **Notes: Variables that are unique to some diagrams can be affected by changes in Theme Variables.

 |         name         |         Default value          | Calc |                                                           Description                                                            |